zhenningqi/RMT_Factor_Model/README.md

 This work is based on the method introduced in

-**Yeo, J., & Papanicolaou, G. (2016).
-Random matrix approach to estimation of high-dimensional factor models. arXiv preprint arXiv:1611.05571.**
+**"Yeo, J., & Papanicolaou, G. (2016).
+Random matrix approach to estimation of high-dimensional factor models. arXiv preprint arXiv:1611.05571."**

 ## 📚 References